haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 - A contributor wants to write educational materials covering a yet-unwritten-about portion of Haskell, but requires an editor
 - An open source project requires funding for volunteers engaged in Summer of Code-type work on core tooling for Haskell

 In each of these cases, the author of the associated HFTP should detail the resource request for machines, an editor, or in terms of volunteer funding needed to meet their delivery goals.
 Throughout the HFTP process, these resource requests will be considered and weighed against the existing demand for HF resources.
-If accepted, these resource requests will be honored by the HF.
+If accepted, these resource requests be honored by the HF to the extent possible.

 ### Proposal Size

 There is no size floor or ceiling for project submissions.
-Each HFTP will be weighed against the existing resource pool to decide whether a proposal is ready for acceptance.
 In particular, small quality of life proposals are as welcome as epic community-shifting proposals - we do not judge.
 However, this is why step 1 (informal discussion) is so important: often, it may be faster and easier to just make that Pull Request and find people who are free to do it with you!
-If, for some reason, the discovery and discussion phase does not catch these issues, it will be raised by HFTT members when appropriate.
+If, for some reason, the discovery and discussion phase does not catch these issues, it will be raised by TWG members when appropriate.
 When a proposal, big or small, is inappropriate for the venue, we will be sure to make it known.

 ## What's the process for submitting a HFTP?